 Worldcare is backed by a global group of companies, ready to assist if things go awry when you are away from home

-For an additional cost, you can include cover for additional activities, increase the limits that apply to valuables or vary the base excess on your policy
+For an additional cost, you may be eligible to include cover for additional activities, increase the limits that apply to valuables or vary the base excess on your Comprehensive, Multi-trip or Domestic policy

 Travel Insurance is a way of insuring yourself against those unexpected mishaps that can pop up on holiday and cost you money.
 If something goes awry on your trip, you can make a claim and if it’s covered by your policy, you may be entitled to be reimbursed for all or part of the cost (subject to any excesses that may apply).

 PLEASE NOTE: The below is a summary only. *Terms, conditions, limits and exclusions apply.
 Please refer to the Product Disclosure Statement for full details.